 Time from Berlin Hbf: 25-35 minutes

 Also known as Peacock Island, Pfaueninsel is part of the popular Palaces and Parks of Potsdam and Berlin UNESCO World Heritage Site.
-It’s technically within Berlin’s borders but just far enough away to be considered a day trip from Belrin.
+It’s technically within Berlin’s borders but just far enough away to be considered a day trip from Berlin.

 Pfaueninsel is the perfect place for a day trip as it features ancient buildings that hold a lot of history in a beautiful natural setting.

 Pack a lunch and enjoy a picnic by the lake.
 If you love nature, you will love spending a quiet day surrounded by peacocks and other animals.
-You should also plan to visit the local dairy farm.

 The most well known sight on Peacock Island is the striking white palace built in 1797 by Friedrich Wilhelm.
 Its surroundings are filled with peacocks, lots of beautiful flowers, and other birds.